Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Introduction

 \section{Introduction}

-The semi-leptonic $B$ decays induced by the flavor-changing neutral current (FCNC), combined with clean experimental signals, are among the most powerful probes of physics beyond the Standard Model (SM).
-In the flagship semi-leptonic $b\to s\ell^+\ell^-$ decays, several flavor anomalies have been observed, including a $\mathcal{O}(4\sigma)$ deviation of the experimental measured $\mathcal{BR}(B^+\to K^+\mu^+\mu^-)$ compared to Standard Model predictions in the low $q^2$ region, where $q$ denotes the momentum of the lepton pair, and the inconsistency between the angular observable $P_5'(B \to K^{*0}\mu^+\mu^-)$ measured by the LHCb collaboration and the SM computations in two $q^2$ bins~\cite{Alguero:2023jeh,LHCb:2020lmf,Capdevila:2023yhq}.
-Notably, the branching ratio of $B\to K \nu_\ell\bar{\nu}_\ell$ reported by the Belle~II collaboration exceeds the Standard Model prediction by 2.7$\sigma$~\cite{Alguero:2023jeh,Belle-II:2023esi}. $B$-meson decays with a pair of neutrinos in the final state are one of the cleanest channels in the Standard Model, since the electroweak effects in these processes are under control and the QCD effects are fully encoded in the corresponding hadronic form factors.
-Meanwhile, the $b\to s\ell^+\ell^-$ decays are affected by various `` non-factorizable ” contributions, including the short-distance hard spectator scattering and weak annihilation effects, and the power suppressed long-distance quark loop contribution \cite{Bharucha:2015bzk,Buras:2014fpa}.
-Studying the $b\to s\nu\bar{\nu}$ process allows us to distinguish among different $Z'$ models that were introduced to explain the anomalies in $b\to s \ell^+\ell^-$, or further constrain the Wilson coefficients of high-dimensional operators within the Standard Model effective field theory \cite{Buras:2014fpa,Becirevic:2023aov,Hou:2024vyw}.
+The semi-leptonic $B$ decays induced by the flavor-changing neutral current (FCNC) and accompanied by clean experimental signals, serve as powerful probes of physics beyond the Standard Model (SM).
+In the prominent semi-leptonic $b\to s\ell^+\ell^-$ decays, several flavor anomalies have been observed, including a $4.0\sigma$ deviation in the experimentally measured $\mathcal{BR}(B^+\to K^+\mu^+\mu^-)$ compared to the Standard Model predictions in the low $q^2$ region, where $q$ denotes the momentum of the lepton pair, and the discrepancy between the angular observable $P_5'(B \to K^{*0}\mu^+\mu^-)$ measured by the LHCb collaboration and the SM predictions in two $q^2$ bins~\cite{Alguero:2023jeh,LHCb:2020lmf,Capdevila:2023yhq}.
+Notably, the branching ratio of $B\to K \nu_\ell\bar{\nu}_\ell$ reported by the Belle~II collaboration exceeds the Standard Model prediction by 2.7$\sigma$~\cite{Belle-II:2023esi}. $B$-meson decays with a pair of neutrinos in the final state are one of the cleanest channels in the SM, since the electroweak effects in these processes are under control and the QCD effects are fully encoded in the corresponding hadronic form factors.
+Meanwhile, the $b\to s\ell^+\ell^-$ decays are affected by various `` non-factorizable ” contributions, including the short-distance hard spectator scattering \cite{Beneke:2001at, Beneke:2004dp}, weak annihilation effects \cite{Lyon:2013gba}, and the power suppressed long-distance quark loop contribution \cite{Beneke:2001at, Khodjamirian:2010vf, Gubernari:2020eft}.
+Studying the $b\to s\nu\bar{\nu}$ process also allows us to distinguish among different $Z'$ models introduced to explain the anomalies in $b\to s \ell^+\ell^-$, or further constrain the Wilson coefficients of high-dimensional operators within the Standard Model effective field theory (SMEFT) \cite{Buras:2014fpa, Allanach:2023uxz, Hou:2024vyw}.